 In order to ensure you are following along, we created a resource guide for commonly used stats, so you can put a face to the name.

-Some positions like shortstop and centerfield have the best athletes and defensive players, so the distance between the top player and the MLB average is not as big of a gap at other positions like right field.
+Some positions, like shortstop and centerfield, have the best athletes and defensive players.
+Hence, the distance between the top player and the average player is not as significant a gap as at other positions like right field.
+The bar is higher at shortstop and centerfield.

-What creates separation is the ability to consistently make the low probability plays.
+What creates separation is the ability to make the low-probability plays consistently.

 If you would like to delve into the depths of the Fielding Bible’s calculations, you can do so here.